Vote for a strong team to ensure change

 Further individual hazard notations are proposed, risking property values and insurability.
 Decisions have been delayed until December 2026.
 Sensible, evidence-based solutions are needed.

-- Another Costly Mistake - Despite strong opposition to CAP’s extreme modelling, KCDC has once again wasted funds-this time on AWA Consultants’ flood maps that also use using outdated and incorrect data including RCP8.5.
+- Another costly mistake - Despite strong opposition to CAP’s extreme modelling, KCDC has once again wasted funds-this time on AWA Consultants’ flood maps that also use using outdated and incorrect data including RCP8.5.
 More expensive, flawed reports produced without transparency, leaving ratepayers to foot the bill

-- Predetermined Outcome? - CAP panel pushed a single viewpoint and did not answer questions raised by the public
+- Predetermined outcome - CAP panel pushed a single viewpoint and did not answer questions raised by the public

 - KCDC has stepped away from making decisions until December 2026: This means the future coastal flooding risk assessment of nearly 75% of Kāpiti under the proposed “Coastal Adaptation Areas” (CAA) is in limbo, which will affect: